 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
 Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
-Further advice can be accessed in Part Two of KCSIE.

-10.2 The use of premises by other organisations
+10.2 The Use of Premises by Other Organisations

 - Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
-If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
+If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.

-10.3 Site security
+10.3 Site Security

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented in response to any Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site.
+There are different visitor lanyards for persons with (pink) and without (orange) a DBS check. - Staff and visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
+Members of staff are expected to speak to the individual themselves, children are expected to report immediately to a member of staff. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-11. Local Support
+11 Local Support

-- All members of staff in St Ethelbert's Catholic Primary School and Nursery are made aware of local support available.
+- All members of staff in Barton Court Grammar School are made aware of local support available.

 - Education Safeguarding Service

-- Area Safeguarding Advisor
+- Area Safeguarding Advisor (East Kent)

-- www.theeducationpeople.org/our-expertise/safeguarding/safeguarding-contacts/ - Marissa White (03000 41 87 94)
+- Myles O'Keeffe: 03301 651140

-Online Safety in the Education Safeguarding Service
+- o Online Safety in the Education Safeguarding Service

-- 03301 651500 - onlinesafety@theeducationpeople.org (non-urgent issues only)
+- 03301 651500

+- onlinesafety@theeducationpeople.org (non-urgent issues only)

-LADO Service
+- LADO Service

-o Telephone: 03000 410888
+- o Telephone: 03000 410888

-o Email: kentchildrenslado@kent.gov.uk
+- o Email: kentchildrenslado@kent.gov.uk

-Integrated Children's Services/ Children's Social Work Services o Front Door: 03000 411111 www.kelsi.org.uk/special-education-needs/integrated-childrens-services/early-help-andpreventative-services and www.kelsi.org.uk/special-education-needs/integrated-childrensservices/early-help-contacts
+- Integrated Children's Services

+- Front Door: 03000 411111

-Out of Hours Number: 03000 419191
+- Out of Hours Number: 03000 419191

-Early Help
+- Early Help

+- Canterbury 03000 41 62 22

+- CanterburyEarlyHelp@kent.gov.uk

-Kent Police
+- Kent Police

-o 101 or 999 if there is an immediate risk of harm
+- o 101 or 999 if there is an immediate risk of harm

+- o PCSO: Matthew Hall Matthew.Hall2@kent.police.uk

-Kent Safeguarding Children Multi-Agency Partnership (KSCMP)
+- Kent Safeguarding Children Multi-Agency Partnership (KSCMP)

-- o kscmp@kent.gov.uk
+- kscmp@kent.gov.uk

-- o www.kscmp.org.uk
+- www.kscmp.org.uk

-- 03000 421126
+- 0 03000 421126

-Adult Safeguarding
+- Adult Safeguarding

-Adult Social Care via 03000 41 61 61 (text relay 18001 03000 41 61 61) or email social.services@kent.gov.uk
+- Adult Social Care via 03000 41 61 61 (text relay 18001 03000 41 61 61) or email social.services@kent.gov.uk